 Some techniques are technical, such as checking that the domain name shown in your browser’s address bar matches the site you think you’re visiting.
 Others are more holistic such as verifying the site has legitimate contact information on it and isn’t riddled with spelling errors.

 There is no single silver bullet that can indicate the trustworthiness of a site, but there are a number of things you can check that will help you make a judgment call.

 Spotting a fake or spoof phishing email

-As Mr. Miyagi said in the movie Karate Kid “best block, no be there”.
-In internet scams, the best defence is to simply not get tricked in the first place.
+As Mr. Miyagi said in the movie Karate Kid, “best block, no be there”.
+In internet scams, the best defense is to simply not get tricked in the first place.
 Scammers can be clever, though, and it can be hard to spot the fake phishing emails sometimes.